truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 {{< trueimage src="/images/SCALE/22.12/ConsoleSetupMenuSCALE.png" alt="TrueNAS SCALE Console Setup Menu" id="1: TrueNAS SCALE Console Setup Menu" >}}

 1. Type <kbd>1</kbd> and then press <kbd>Enter</kbd> to open the **Network Interfaces** screen.
-   Arrow down to highlight the primary network interface and press <kbd>Enter</kbd> to open the **Edit

-   {{< trueimage src="/images/SCALE/22.12/ConsoleSetupMenuSCALE.png" alt="TrueNAS SCALE Console Setup Menu" id="2: TrueNAS SCALE Console Setup Menu" >}}
+   {{< trueimage src="/images/SCALE/22.12/CSMNetworkInterfacesHA.png" alt="Network Interfaces Screen" id="2: Network Interfaces Screen" >}} update image

 2. Use either <kbd>Tab</kbd> or the arrow keys to select the interface assigned as your primary network interface.
    If you have more than one interface installed and wired to your network, the primary interface is typically **eno1**.
+   With the interface highlighted, press <kbd>Enter</kbd> to open the **Update Network Interface** screen.

    {{< trueimage src="/images/SCALE/22.12/CSMNetworkInterfacesHA.png" alt="Select Primary Network Interface" id="3: Select Primary Network Interface" >}}